 - There is no fee to enter the Competition.

-- Entries in the Open Division must be a single story of no more than 5000 words, excluding the title and any page headers and footers.
+- Entries in the Open Division must be single stories of no more than 5000 words, excluding the title and any page headers and footers.

-- Entries in the Secondary Schools Division must be a single story of no more than 3000 words, excluding the title and any page headers and footers.
+- Entries in the Secondary Schools Division must be single stories of no more than 3000 words, excluding the title and any page headers and footers.